 When front- and back-end systems run on different software, it can wreak havoc on the processes that are meant to ensure your company is running efficiently.
 Without accurate data from sales, inventory management may suffer.
 Not having the latest information from accounting can trigger a ripple effect on everything from marketing budgets to payroll.

 ERP software integrates these systems so that every business function sources the data from the same database.
-With one source of accurate, real-time data, an ERP solution simplifies accessibility without compromising security, helps staff and management make better decisions faster, reduces stress, and frees up their time to work on more high-value activities.
+Simple accessibility without compromising security, helps staff and management make better decisions faster, reduces stress, and frees up their time to work on more high-value activities.

 Are your revenue forecasts based more on guesswork and optimistic projections than solid figures?

 If someone asked you what your average sales margin is, how long would it take you to find out?
 What about other key performance metrics, like orders per day or sales to date, revenue pacing, and consumption forecasts.
-For companies that rely on siloed systems and spreadsheets that need to be constantly updated and reconciled manually, it could be a long wait, and too late.
+For companies that rely on siloed systems and spreadsheets that need to be continuously corrected and reconciled manually, it could be a long wait, and too late.

 With an ERP solution, executives can monitor from anywhere real-time dashboards with all the key metrics that drive their business functions and profit performance, while other staff can access the information they need to do their jobs more effectively and help make them more productive.